compass-alma-large-program/compass-data/README.md

 * `redu%self_calibrate`: A boolean to toggle the self-calibration.
 If `.true.` self calibration will be performed.
 Default is `.true.`

+* `redu%convolve_common_beam`:  A boolean to toggle the convolution of the cubes/images with a common circular beam.
+If `.true.`, the cubes/images will be convolved with a circular beam, which size is computed from the `redu%map_convolve_resolution` parameter.
+If `.false.` no convolution will be performed.
+Default is `.false.`

 * `redu%delete_intermediate_files`: A boolean to toggle the deletion of intermediate files at the end.
 If `.true.` only the final